KnockType/meta-rl-baseline/README.md

 The primary purpose of this repository is to update the dependencies and ensure compatibility with the current Python and RL ecosystem.

 ## Key Updates & Modernization

-The core motivation behind this repository is to migrate from older, now-deprecated libraries to their modern successors.
-This makes the code easier to install, run, and maintain on current systems.

 The key migrations include:
 *   **Environment API:** Migrated from `gym==0.23.0` to `gymnasium==1.2.0`.
 Gymnasium is the official and maintained fork of OpenAI's Gym library.